 DIY Bath Bombs For Kids (Without Citric Acid)

 For most of us, bath bombs are a great relaxation tool in the tub but with most costing upwards of $6 each, these pleasantries are a luxury we can’t always afford.
 Until now.
 We’re excited to show you these DIY bath bombs that are easy to make and inexpensive.
-Furthermore, we also approve these DIY bath bombs for kids.
+Plus, they’re great DIY bath bombs for kids, too!
 They make bath time fun and relaxing for them as well.
 These DIY bath bombs without citric acid are safe, affordable and easy to make.

 Related post: Fun Indoor Activities For Kids